All Wales Public Service Leadership Summer School 2020

 Once your organisation has confirmed your nomination, you can complete our online application form.

-If your organisation is not on our contact list, you can use this route (with senior level authorisation).
+If your organisation is not on our organisational contacts list, you can use this route (with senior level authorisation).

 To find more about Summer School, please see our detailed information.